thenumbernine/waves-in-curved-space/README.md

-Wave propagation in arbitrary 2+1 metrics
+Lightcone / wavefront propagation in arbitrary 2+1 metrics

 Visualizes the light-cones in arbitrary equations-of-structure in 2+1 dimensions.